AV2001/monthly-rent-prediction/README.md

 1. The application might be too heavy.
 2. Since I'm using the free version of Heroku, it's probably slow.

+## Procfile
+Do not even bother paying attention to the Procfile cause it's ONLY for Heroku deployment purposes.

 ## Technologies Used
 * Python
 * Flask